 Walls can also be divisive.
-I like to think of building bridges to build understanding through dialogue, working to understand others perspectives.
+I like to think of building bridges to build understanding through dialogue, working to understand other perspectives.
 If not, it’s always going to be them against us or us against them.
 I guess I’m enough of an idealist that people can reason and share together, to look at underlying roots, and principles so common throughout the Bible about caring for the poor, not taking advantage of others to your own benefit and servant leadership as a model to leadership to emulate, putting others first, trying to walk in other people’s shoes.
 As St. Paul in so aptly summarizes: “Do nothing out of selfish ambition or vain conceit.
 Rather, in humility value others above yourselves”.
 (Philippians 2:3) What’s the alternative?

-I very rarely post anything on Facebook, and I usually ignore controversial issues that are posted positions that fly in the face of civility and gentleness.
+I very rarely post anything on social media, and I usually ignore controversial issues that are posted positions that fly in the face of civility and gentleness.
 You know, it used to be when you got together at family reunions and other gatherings, you would know who in the family was liberal or conservative, and what each other’s thoughts were, at least in general.
-And, we got along in spite of it.
+And, we got along despite it.
 Because we knew that regardless of differences, we cared for the good and welfare of each other.
 I think social media has changed all that.
 Don’t you?
 There are family members that won’t talk to each other, and splits that may be too big to mend.
 It’s all a very sad state of affairs.

 When I read some of the contemporary and progressive Christian writers, I am somewhat jealous that they appear to say whatever they want and get away with it.
 Some writers seemingly have built their careers without much fear of retaliation of stepping on other people’s shoes and feelings.
 I’m not saying that I always disagree with them, because I don’t.
-But, I know if I was as blunt and forward in my sermons and articles I would isolate some people that I minister and have a good pastor/parishioner relationship.
-But, these writers don’t have to worry about offending someone in their congregation or someone that just happens to read one of their books, because they have enough of a following to continue to reach a particular group of readers.
+But I know if I was as blunt and forward in my sermons and articles, I would isolate some people that I minister and have a good pastor/parishioner relationship.
+But these writers don’t have to worry about offending someone in their congregation or someone that just happens to read one of their books, because they have enough of a following to continue to reach a group of readers.
 It doesn’t matter if they offend someone, because the group of people they are reaching will continue to buy their books and book speaker arrangements.

 My brothers and sisters, empathy to me is working with you in committees, small groups, one on one, teaching and preaching the Gospel of Christ.
 Because when I preach and teach from the sayings of Jesus and the prophetic teachings of the NT writers that instruct us how we should live our lives in service to Christ and in service to others.
-This two pronged commitment to Christ and to others requires listening and seeing with the ears and the eyes of the heart.
+This two-pronged commitment to Christ and to others requires listening and seeing with the ears and the eyes of the heart.

 The unity of spirit and understanding that we seek is a sense of humility that we are called to “love our neighbor as ourselves”.
 We are called to practice mindfulness and empathy.
-Such is the foundation of the fruit of the Spirit: “The fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, meekness, temperance and faith.
+Such is the foundation of the fruit of the Spirit: “The fruit of the Spirit is love, joy, peace, long suffering, gentleness, goodness, meekness, temperance and faith.
 If we live by the Spirit, let us also be guided by the Spirit”.
 (Galatians 5:22,25)